-The Pull is about tradition, hard work, and family.
-It is about an experience that bonds people together unlike any other.
-For the Odd Year Pull team, this year meant all of these things and more after their victory on Saturday, September 28th.
-Pull rep Rachel Wishop uses the word “unprecedented” to describe the occurrences last Saturday.
+The Pull is about tradition, hard work and family.
+It is an experience that bonds people together unlike any other.
+For the Odd Year Pull team, this year meant all of these things and more after their victory on Saturday, September 28.
+Pull rep Rachel Wishop uses the word “unprecedented” to describe the occurrences of Saturday.
 The new location of The Pull yielded results as such: “Hope Class of 2023 Freshmen win by 10 ft 1 inch.
 Odd Year had no substitutions and only 12 pullers.
-Even Year had 7 substitutions and 19 pullers,” shared Wishop regarding the technicalities of this year’s event.
+Even Year had 7 substitutions and 19 pullers.”

 Each member of the Pull team has their own favorite aspects and takeaways from the experience, but overall there is usually one common denominator: the people.
 For Pit #1 moraler Abbey Bishop, “The best thing about the Pull is the family I now have.
 Pull is something so special and unique—it’s actually kind of indescribable,” Bishop says.
 “Our relationships are so unbreakable, and practices and Pull day proved that.
 Win or lose on the 28th, we had one another, and that’s all that mattered.”
 The Pull and its threeweek long practice regimen really drives this point home for each team.
 This attitude is mirrored by moraler Beth Gomez from Pit #9: “I believe that I’ve gained a family.
 It was a crazy three weeks of training and hard work, but every ounce of effort we put into our team we got in tenfold from each other.
 Every second, minute and hour was worth the relationships and memories I’ve gained from the Pull.”